lionelmace/ibmcloud-utils/wordpress/readme.md

+# Install Wordpress on Centos 9 in IBM Cloud VPC VSI

 1. Create a VSI/VM with a public IP and a SSH Key

 1. Copy the Wordpress installation script on this VM